 Camera

-Both phones use dual 12 MP rear cameras with f/2.4 ultra-wide and f/1.6 wide-angle lenses.
-The real differentiation comes from hardware and software.
-On the hardware side, the iPhone 13 gains sensor-shift optical image stabilization (OIS) on its main camera (the same stabilization technology used in the iPhone 12 Pro Max), which compensates for hand movement at the sensor level rather than the lens.
-The result is sharper photos in low light and steadier handheld video compared to the lens-based OIS in the iPhone 12.
+Both phones use dual 12 MP rear cameras with an f/2.4 Ultra Wide and an f/1.6 Main lens, so the sensors and apertures are a wash.
+The differentiation is elsewhere.
+On the hardware side, the iPhone 13 gains sensor-shift optical image stabilization on its Main camera (the same technology Apple put in the iPhone 12 Pro Max), which compensates for hand movement at the sensor level rather than the lens.

-On the software side, the iPhone 13 introduces Cinematic mode, which applies automatic rack-focus effects to video, and Photographic Styles, smart presets that adjust tone and color while preserving accurate skin tones, unlike a simple filter applied to the whole image.
+On the software side, the iPhone 13 adds Cinematic mode, which applies automatic rack-focus effects to video at 1080p and 30 fps, and Photographic Styles, presets that adjust tone and color while preserving accurate skin tones rather than filtering the whole image.
+Apple also moved it from Smart HDR 3 to Smart HDR 4, and to Dolby Vision HDR at 4K/60 fps against 4K/30 fps.

 iPhone 13's Cinematic Mode